Inkkonu/PolytechClasses/S6_C/README.md

 Be careful though, most of this code is pretty bad (:

-My grade for this class : 12.5/20 (but I coded on Vi for the exam, I should have had more :COPIUM:)
+My grade for this class : 12.5/20 (but I coded on Vi for the exam, I should have had higher :COPIUM:)